-I am involved in several initiatives to support K-12 teachers interested in incorporating recent historical scholarship in their California history curricula.
+Julia is involved in several initiatives to support K-12 educators interested in incorporating recent scholarship in their California history curricula.
 She is currently collaborating with the UC Berkeley History-Social Science Project to host a teachers' institute on histories of slavery in California, to be held in June 2022.
-She also spearheaded H-Net's Teach California project, an initiative to make university-developed teaching resources available to educators at the K-12, community college, and four-year levels.
+She also spearheaded H-Net's Teach California project, an initiative to make university-developed teaching resources accessible to educators in K-12 and community college spaces.

 North American West